What Airport Will You Fly Into?

 Osa Peninsula

-The remote Osa Peninsula is one of the most biodiverse places on Earth and is best suited for adventurous travelers, wildlife enthusiasts, and eco travelers seeking a more off-the-beaten-path experience.
-The peninsula is home to the remarkable Corcovado National Park, where visitors may see tapirs, scarlet macaws, monkeys, and countless rainforest species.
+The remote Osa Peninsula is one of the most biodiverse places on Earth and is best suited for adventurous travelers, wildlife enthusiasts and Eco travelers seeking a more off the beaten path experience.
+The peninsula is home to the remarkable Corcovado National Park, where visitors may see tapirs, scarlet macaws, monkeys and countless rainforest species.

-Activities include guided jungle hikes, wildlife tours, kayaking through mangroves, snorkeling around nearby islands, and staying at immersive eco-lodges surrounded by pristine rainforest.
+Activities include guided jungle hikes, wildlife tours, kayaking through mangroves, snorkeling around nearby islands and staying at immersive eco-lodges surrounded by pristine rainforest.

-Puerto Jiménez – The largest town on the peninsula and a main entry point for visitors.
-It has small hotels, restaurants, and access to tours into Corcovado as well as kayaking and wildlife excursions around Golfo Dulce.
+Puerto Jimenez: The largest town on the peninsula and a main entry point for visitors.
+It has small hotels, restaurants and access to tours into Corcovado as well as kayaking and wildlife excursions around Golfo Dulce.

-Drake Bay – A popular eco-travel hub on the northern side of the peninsula with boutique lodges and boat access to Corcovado.
-It is also the jumping-off point for snorkeling and diving trips to Caño Island Biological Reserve.
+Drake Bay: A popular eco-travel hub on the northern side of the peninsula with boutique lodges and boat access to Corcovado.
+It is also the jumping off point for snorkeling and diving trips to Cano Island Biological Reserve.

-Carate – A tiny and remote area at the southern edge of the peninsula near the entrance to Corcovado.
+Carate: A tiny and remote area at the southern edge of the peninsula near the entrance to Corcovado.
 Travelers stay at rustic eco-lodges here for direct access to jungle hikes and wildlife.

-Cabo Matapalo – A secluded rainforest and beach area known for luxury eco-lodges and excellent wildlife viewing.
+Cabo Matapalo: A secluded rainforest and beach area known for luxury eco-lodges and excellent wildlife viewing.
 It is ideal for travelers looking for a remote, nature-focused stay surrounded by rainforest and ocean.

 The Osa Peninsula is typically reached via a short domestic flight or a long drive from Juan Santamaría International Airport, with travel time about 1 hour by plane or 6 to 7 hours by car, while it is about 7 to 8 hours by car from Daniel Oduber Quirós International Airport.